the-this-pointer/pauls-hot-plate-updated/ReadMe.md

 ###### TODO:

-- Snap fit joints for the enclosure
+- Redesign the enclosure based on updates on pcb.
 - Firmware for new PCB
-- 3D model for the female pin header used for keypad on main board.

 #### Images